xpack-dev-tools/ms-spawn-issue/README.md

 C:\Users\ilg\tmp\ms-spawn-issue\tests>
 ```

-The first test fails exactly at the `_spawnvpe()` call.

-The second test passes.
+This test, which passes a NULL pointer as environment, passes.

-Starting exactly the same command that failed from make, but this time
+Starting exactly the same command that failed when invoked from make,
-from a terminal, works as expected:
+but this time from a terminal, works as expected:

 ```doscmd
 C:\Users\ilg\tmp\ms-spawn-issue\tests>spawn-env -c "dump-env one two"